 How to Get a Useful Feed

+You are in control of what you see in your newsfeed.
 The key to receiving a good feed of shared items is finding good people to follow.
 Here are some ideas to get started:

 - View the details of a book or movie you loved.
 If another user has commented favorably, follow them.